reefer42/Xkaliber-repo/README.md

 THIS IS THE OFFICIAL XKALIBER OS REPO AND STILL RECIEVES UPDATES !!!!

-This repo branch is universal to all apt based os's (debian kali ubuntu etc)
+This repo branch is universal to all apt based os's (debian kali ubuntu etc) but not ZORIN

 This repo provides software solutions that are not conducted on the native system